HTML Tips for Your Web site

 But, meta tags alone do not take you to the top anywhere.

 When search engines first started to look for these meta tags, the intention was that web designers could emphasize what the pages were about.
 For example, a scientific page about the surface of the moon might not have the word "moon" on it, although the page is definitely related to the topic "moon".
 Creative minds didn't take long to find out that this could be an excellent tool for improving search rankings.
 Many webmasters included keywords and descriptions that held NO relevance to their page.
-The strike back: The biggest rule today is not about keywords, hidden text, or a secret way to submit your Web site to 10,000 search engines – it's all about "CONTENT".
-If your site contains pages of information, then the text of the page will be picked up and it will be cataloged, indexed, and listed – and your Web site will be found!
+The strike back: The biggest rule today is NOT about keywords, hidden text, or a secret way to submit your website to 10,000 search engines – it's all about "CONTENT".
+If your site contains pages of information, then the text of the page will be picked up and it will be cataloged, indexed, and listed – and your website will be found!

-Give (All) Pages of Your Web Site a (Meaningful) Title
+Give (All) Pages of Your website a (Meaningful) Title

 Many search engines compare the title of your page to the keywords and content of the page.
 Leaving the title as "index.html", or "untitled document", or "new page" won't help you improve your search engine listing.

 The HTML title tag isn't really a meta tag, but it's worth discussing in relation to them.
 Whatever text you place in the title tag will appear in the reverse bar of someone's browser when they view your Web page.
-For instance, within the title tag of this page that you are reading is this text:
+For instance, within the title tag of this page that you are reading is this text: SEARCH ENGINE TIPS FOR TRANSLATORS • J. Roque Dias

 Use The Meta Description Tag

 The meta description tag allows you to influence the description of your page in the crawlers that support the tag.
 In the source code of your pages, look at the meta tag that says "name=description" That's the meta description tag.
 The text you want to be shown as your description goes between the quotation marks after the "content=" portion of the tag (generally, 200 to 250 characters may be indexed, though only a smaller portion of this amount may be displayed).
 For this page you are reading, I would like it described in a search engine's listings like this: Helping translators have better formatted Web pages.
 Will this happen?
 Not with every search engine.
 For example, Google ignores the meta description tag and instead will automatically generate its own description for this page.
 Others may support it partially.
-While it may not be the most important thing to a search engine, it is very often taken into consideration when search engine databases index, catalog, and rank a Web site.
+While it may not be the most important thing to a search engine, it is very often taken into consideration when search engine databases index, catalog, and rank a website.
 Use a descriptive sentence in that tag that tells the search engine exactly what your page is about, what it is offering, and how it should be listed.

 Use The Meta Keywords Tag